juliacwen/ai-adoption-demos/Payments/README.md

 **License:** MIT

 ## Overview
 This repository demonstrates AI adoption in payment workflows.
-The `Payments` module provides a **Streamlit GUI** for processing payments, including single transactions, refund and batch CSV uploads, with fraud detection powered by a trained model, PostgreSQL database, and yaml config.
+The `Payments` module provides a **Streamlit GUI** for processing payments, including single transactions, refund and batch CSV uploads, with fraud detection powered by a trained model, PostgreSQL database, and yaml config, and RESTful API with FastAPI.

 ### Features
 - Single transaction input (card or wallet)